 Spoiler alert: important details of the novel are revealed below.

-The book starts when Ponyboy Curtis, a greaser, (the gang of poor East Side kids in Tulsa), leaves a movie theatre after watching a Paul Newman movie and begins to walk home alone.
+The book starts when the main character Ponyboy Curtis, a greaser (the gang of poor East Side kids in Tulsa), leaves a movie theatre after watching a Paul Newman movie and begins to walk home alone.
 A car trails him, and he suspects that it is filled with many Socs, their rival gang in that city.
 Socs are members of an affluent West Side gang who recently beat up Johnny and constantly fight them.
 The car stops, and as he suspected, it was filled with their rival gang members.
 They came out and started beating him up, trying to cut off his hair.

 Ponyboy cries out for help, and his cries alert his brothers and fellow greasers, and the Socs flee.
 Later, Ponyboy’s guardian, his older brother Darry, scolds him for walking alone.